Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Why Is My VPN Connection So Slow?

-Having a slow VPN connection can be a big letdown.
-Imagine you're all set to stream the championship game in your living room, but the only action you get to watch is the loading loop doing cartwheels in the center of your screen.
+Having a slow internet connection can be a big letdown.
+Imagine you're all set to stream the championship game in your living room, but the only action you get to watch is the loading loop doing cartwheels in the middle of your screen.

-VPNs can slow down your internet connection because they have to perform several extra steps to secure your connection.
-Routing your internet traffic through a server in a faraway region may reduce the speed of your connection.
+VPNs can slow down your connection speed because they have to perform several extra steps to secure your internet traffic.
+Routing your traffic through a server in a faraway region may reduce the speed of your connection.
 A server packed with VPN users may also slow your connection.

 So, how can you save the day and get the game on before your friend loses it and breaks your TV?